SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 2. Style
 - [ ] Yes
 - [x] No
-   :black_square_button: Grammar  :black_square_button: Awkward Style  :heavy_check_mark: Register  :black_square_button: Inconsistent Style
+   :black_square_button: Grammar  :black_square_button: Awkward Style :black_square_button: Inconsistent Style

+:heavy_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The revision adds specifics not present in the original headline by claiming that Betty White's "timeless appeal" is celebrated.
 It also misrepresents the original headline by saying that a new stamp was created for this cause, which is not clearly mentioned in the original.
-The new headline differs in tone, as it is less factual than the original.
+The revision is also more emotional and praising than the original.

 ---